19 May 2016 by Olga Brighton

 Travelling outside your own country is something that everybody should experience; it gets you out of your comfort zone and is a great chance for personal growth.
 Experiencing the different cultures and traditions of the other side of the world will broaden your horizons more than anything else.
 There is no reason to rush from country to country to see as much as you can.
-Take your time to immerse yourself in a one location that is completely different from your own and and it's a perfect time to to start your trip in Indonesia.
+Take your time to immerse yourself in one location that is completely different from your own and and it's a perfect time to to start your trip in Indonesia.

 Bali is renowned for its stunning natural beauty, its art and its diverse culture.
 It has been awarded as one of the best island destinations by The International Travellers Magazine.
 You will fall in love with its soaring seaside cliffs, dramatic volcanoes and lush terraced valleys.
 The beautiful island is home to places of religious importance including Uluwatu Temple, Taman Ayun Temple and Pura Ulun Danu Beratan.
 The allure of this paradise isle has no limits.

 Known for its highly diverse marine life, Indonesia is home to 20% of the worlds coral reefs.
 Aside from the 3,000 different species of fish and 600 coral species, there are also shipwrecks from World War II - so it is a truly unique experience.

 Indonesia offers world-class relaxation facilities to re-energize the body and revitalize the mind.
 It is famous for its spa services and these are often available on the beach for real relaxation.

 Currently the closest species to the dinosaurs are the world's largest lizards, the Komodo Dragons, which can be seen in the Komodo National Park of Indonesia.
 These ferocious dragons provide a truly unique tourist attraction.
 In total, Indonesia has more than 380 mammal species including elephants, Sumatran tigers, orangutans and Javan rhinoceros.